HotGiardiniera/raft/README.md

-Raft implementation for distributed systes
+Raft implementation for distributed systems